gii-is-DP2/DP2-1920-GI-04/readme.md

 Use Cases:

 * As an administrator, create a voucher for an owner.
 It's successful.
 As an owner, list your vouchers.
 It appears listed. - :heavy_check_mark:
 * As an administrator, create a voucher for an owner.
 It's successful.
-As an owner, use that voucher on a beauty service visit.
+As an owner, use that voucher on a beauty solution visit.
 Then, list your voucher.
 It doesn't appear listed. - :x:

 ### US10 - Listing an User's Vouchers
 As an administrator